 Bring along an emergency survival kit, and keep it on you for the duration of your camping trip.
 Things to include in your survival pack are a knife, matches that are waterproof, first aid kit, flares and tablets to purify water.
 If you were to get lost or were put in an emergency situation, the survival kit will be of great help.
 Your kit should not be left behind at the camp site, but should be carried with you wherever you go.

 For a lot of folks, going camping means a chance to unwind and get back in touch with nature.
 Camping simply requires information and a location.
 In this article are many valuable tips for helping you to have an enjoyable camping experience.
 Continue reading.

 Find your shelter before it gets dark.
-After night falls, it becomes harder to prepare your camp ground and set up the tent.
+Once the sky becomes dark, finding a good spot for your tent, necessary firewood and food preparation become near impossible.
 Someone who isn’t very familiar with the outdoors can come to harm by placing their tent in an unsafe area due to being unable to see.
-Avoid this by setting up your shelter ahead of time.
+Avoid being in that position; find good shelter before the sun goes down.